 If you are purchasing a used car from a different province, or are moving from a different province, you must be sure to have a valid Ontario driver’s license or registrant identification number.
 You will also be required to purchase Ontario vehicle insurance before being able to register your vehicle in Ontario.
 You can find more information on registering out-of-province vehicles here.

-Let us Help You Find the Right Insurance Before Hitting the Road
+We’ll Help Find the Right Vehicle Insurance Before You Hit the Road

 Talk to us today to find out more about auto insurance!